 Martha’s Outfitters offers a wide variety of clothing in all sizes for men, women, and children.
 Members of the community make donations to the store daily; and additionally, Walmart and Target sponsor the store.
 In an effort to enhance the District, Martha’s Outfitters is always striving to make community members feel welcomed.
 “We are here for the community.
 Everything that we have is for the community.
 We’re here to serve them,” Riddick said.

-Another program that Martha’s Table offers is its Healthy Eating program.
-This program has served over 800,000 meals to children, families, and neighbors throughout the District.
+Martha’s Table offers its Healthy Eating program which has served over 800,000 meals to families and neighbors throughout the city.
 A 2010 study shows that food insecurity exists in 17.2 million households in America, with 3.9 million of them having children in them.
 D.C had the highest rate of childhood food insecurity, totaling 30.5 percent.
 A 2013 study found that D.C. had a higher rate of food insecurity among children than any state.
 30.7 percent of the city’s residents, under 18, live in food-insecure households.
 Of the 49 million people in the U.S. living in food-insecure households, more than 16 million are children.
 Some 31,000 children in D.C. didn’t know how they would get their next meal.

-“Everyone deserves dignity and respect, and that’s all I’m about.
-A customer actually told me that.”
-Breslin said.
+“Everyone deserves dignity and respect, and that’s all I’m about,” Breslin said.
 “People are struggling, with little access to food.
-We are here to help them”
+We are here to help them.”

-Healthy Eating gives people access to fresh, healthy food; it is essential for supporting stronger children, families, and community.
-The program’s initiatives work to ensure healthy food for those in need and support children and their families to make healthy choices.
+Healthy Eating gives people access to fresh, healthy food; it is essential for supporting stronger children, families, and communities.
+The program’s initiatives work to ensure healthy food for those in need and assist families in making healthy choices.

 The final of the organization’s three programs is its Healthy Start Program.
 This nationally accredited program offers full day early childhood education to children from three months to three years of age.
 They also provide out-of-school time programming for pre-kindergarten and elementary-aged students up to the age of 12.
 This program has 12 classrooms, ranging from 1-4 teachers per class, and additionally volunteers who assist in the classroom.